 Applications should be submitted electronically through the Graduate Application website.
 Reference the MBA Admissions Checklist [PDF] to assist you throughout the application process.
 It is expected that applications will be completed within 30 days of original online submission.
 Applications must be completed and all documents uploaded in PDF format by the deadline date to be considered for a given round.
 Incomplete applications will be not be reviewed.

 Be sure to upload required documentation as instructed.
-When uploading materials to your application, upload them as PDF documents.
+When uploading materials to your application, upload them as PDFs.
 Do not mail or email materials, as they will be discarded.

 All applicants to the School of Management are required to take the GMAT or the GRE and have the results reported to this university.
 The GMAT/GRE are aptitude tests which measure capabilities important to the study of management at the graduate level.